elisabethlelesle/Predicting_Phone_Service_Churn/README.md

 <h2>
 Highlights:
 </h2>
-FoodSaver was designed as an app and a server that is meant to connect from one another.
-The development of the project has been undertaken through several subprojects:

 <li><b>Classification problem</b>: predicting which customers will churn (leave for another similar service)</li>
 <li><b>Models used</b>: KNN, Logistic Regression, Decision trees (+variants), Naive Bayes, CNN</li>
 <li><b>Supervised learning</b></li>